 What are we trying to do?

-We are working with the Greater Manchester Health and Social Care Partnership (GMHSCP) and the Greater Manchester Combined Authority (GMCA), to explore and understand models and systems of integrated and pooled health and social budgets, as part of the organisational shift to develop functioning integrated health and social care system within Greater Manchester.
+We are working with the NHS Greater Manchester Integrate Care to explore and understand models and systems of integrated and pooled health and social budgets, as part of the organisational shift to develop functioning integrated health and social care system within Greater Manchester.

 Why is this important?